webdiscus/html-bundler-webpack-plugin/README.md

   - `true` - inline processed CSS into HTML via `style` tag
   - `'auto'` - in `development` mode - inline CSS, in `production` mode - extract in a file

-This is the option to extract CSS from a style source file specified in the HTML tag:
+All source style files specified in `<link href="..." rel="stylesheet">` are automatically resolved,
+and CSS will be extracted to output file.
+The source filename will be replaced with the output filename.

+For example:
 ```html
 <link href="./style.scss" rel="stylesheet">
 ```

 > **Warning**
 >
-> Don't import source styles in JavaScript!
-Styles must be specified directly in HTML.
+> Don't import source styles in JavaScript.
+Styles must be specified directly in HTML.\
-> Don't define source JS files in Webpack entry!
+> Don't define source JS files in Webpack entry.
 Scripts must be specified directly in HTML.

 The default CSS output filename is `[name].css`.
 You can specify your own filename using [webpack filename substitutions](https://webpack.js.org/configuration/output/#outputfilename):